-Both the higher education institution and the host organization should ensure that:
+Both the higher education institution and the hots organization should ensure that :

-• Each internship should start with an onboarding interview that explores the ambitions of the intern including skills and experience acquired in the context of the internship and outlined expectations.
+- Each internship should commence with an onboarding interview that explores the ambitions of the intern including skills and experience acquisition in the context of the internship and outlined expectations.
 The onboarding interview should be formally scheduled and prepared by all persons involved.
-At a minimum, it is recommended that in addition to the host organization line manager of the intern, the host organization tutor (if different from the line manager), and the academic tutor (when applicable) should be present during the onboarding interview.
-This will guarantee that all persons who can support the intern from a career orientation and development point of view are aware of the intern's professional ambitions.
-By organizing the onboarding interview in such a manner, it also will provide a sound and agreed upon basis to formalize performance reviews, reference letters, etc.
+At minimum, it is recommended that in addition to the host organization line manager of the intern, the host organization tutor (if different from the line manager), and the academic tutor (when applicable) should be present during the